vickynovlani/nops-docs/pages/Integrations_and_Agents/Integrations/Configure-nOps-Kubernetes-Agent-on-EKS.md

 After successfully configuration, you gain complete visibility into your workloads, tailored to your preferred level of detail.
 While your EKS expenditure typically remains opaque, pinpointing cloud inefficiencies can be a challenge. nOps streamlines this process by automatically detecting wastage through CPU and memory metrics, empowering you to optimize resources and realize immediate cost savings.

+**FAQs**

+1. I have prometheus installed and I use it for a variety of purposes in my cluster, will this affect that?
+ **Ans:** No, our agent leverages it's own prometheus in it's own namespace so that doesn't affect your current deployments.